apache/incubator-milagro-dta/README.md

 go get github.com/stretchr/testify/assert
 ```

-## Run service
+## Run Service

 This script will build the service

 ```
 ./build.sh
 ```

-To run the service
+To run the service with default settings

 ```
 ./target/service
 ```

-## Developer Notes

-You need to install protobufs

-If you change the portobufs definition run

-$ protoc -I=. --go_out=. ./docs.proto

-To add a new endpoint to the goKit Microservices framework

-1. First define the contract in milagro/pkg/milagroservice/proto.go

-Add structs for http transport
-Add responses to milagro/swagger/swagger.config,yaml

-2. Add an endpoint definition

-milagro/pkg/milagroendpoints/endpoints.go

-3. Create a handler factory

 ## Crypto Notice